 Common causes that trigger Jaguar check engine light.

-bad spark plugs can cause misfires, which the engine management system will detect.
-Another cause would be bad spark plug wires, in this cracks or high resistance due to age.
-In either case, replacement of either the spark plugs or spark plug wires is the solution.
+Bad spark plugs can cause misfires, which the engine management system will detect.
+Another cause would be bad spark plug wires or high resistance due to age.
+In either case, the replacement of either the spark plugs or spark plug wires will be the solution.

 Loose fuel tank cap

-Causes fuel fume leaks that the on board system will detect, causing a lit CEL.
-There have also been cases where a full tank sets off error codes in the evaporative system, also causing Jaguar check engine light to come on.
+It causes fuel fume leaks that the onboard system will detect, causing a lit CEL.
+There have also been cases where a full tank sets off error codes in the evaporative system, also causing the Jaguar check engine light to come on.

 A broken catalytic converter will cause the CEL to light.
 Note that catalytic converters are mandated in the U.S. to be warrantied for 8 years or 80,000 miles.
 If this is indeed the component at fault, then replacement should not cost the owner if it is within the warranty period.